Al Michaels

-Alan Richard Michaels (born November 12, 1944) is an American television play-by-play sportscaster for Thursday Night Football on Amazon Prime Video and in an emeritus role for NBC Sports.
-He has worked on network sports television since 1971, with his most recent work being with NBC Sports after nearly three decades (1976–2006) with ABC Sports.
-Michaels is known for his many years calling play-by-play of National Football League (NFL) games, including ABC Monday Night Football from 1986 to 2005 and NBC Sunday Night Football from 2006 to 2021.
-He is also known for famous calls in other sports, including the Miracle on Ice at the 1980 Winter Olympics and the earthquake-interrupted Game 3 of the 1989 World Series.
+Alan Richard Michaels (born November 12, 1944) is an American television play-by-play sportscaster for Thursday Night Football.
+Having worked on network sports television since 1971, Michaels is best known for his many years calling play-by-play of National Football League (NFL) games, including ABC Monday Night Football from 1986 to 2005, NBC Sunday Night Football from 2006 to 2021, and eleven Super Bowls.
+He is also known for famous calls in other sports, including the Miracle on Ice at the 1980 Winter Olympics and the earthquake-interrupted Game 3 of the 1989 World Series, which was played in San Francisco.

 Early life and education

 Alan Richard Michaels was born on November 12, 1944, in Brooklyn, New York City, New York.
 Michaels was born to a Jewish family in Brooklyn, New York, to Jay Leonard Michaels and Lila Roginsky/Ross.
 He grew up as a Brooklyn Dodgers fan.
-In 1958, Michaels' family moved to Los Angeles, the same year the Dodgers left Brooklyn.
+In 1958, Michaels's family moved to Los Angeles, the same year the Dodgers left Brooklyn.
 He graduated from Alexander Hamilton High School in 1962.
 Michaels attended Arizona State University, where he majored in radio and television and minored in journalism.
 He worked as a sports writer for ASU's independent student newspaper, The State Press, and called Sun Devils football, basketball, and baseball games for the campus radio station.
 He also is a member of Sigma Nu fraternity.